-You can have the best ideas ever and create strategic plans for your youth ministry ‘till you’re blue in the face, but unless others will support you, you’ll never get anywhere.
+You can have the best ideas ever and create strategic plans for your youth ministry ‘till you’re blue in the face, but unless others support you, you’ll never get anywhere.
 It’s very important to have vision, but it’s equally important to have people support your vision.
 So how do you do that?
-How do you create support for your ideas and plans?
+How do you create support for your ideas and plans and get people to cheer you on?
 It’s all about the three R’s:

 Research your plans

 The first thing that’s important is that your plans for your youth ministry are well researched and well developed.
 You need to know what you’re talking about and be able to back it up with numbers, statistics and facts.
 Many plans are grand in scope, but very sketchy on the details and no one will support those.
 People need to see your vision is grounded in reality.

 If you have a plan for instance to reach unchurched youth by opening a youth café, support it with a realistic budget, solid prognoses for sales, requirements for the room/building needed, etc. The more detailed your plan, the easier people will support you.